zitadel/zitadel/docs/docs/guides/integrate/logout.md

 title: Logout
 ---

-This guide shows you different concepts and use cases for logout and how to use it in ZITADEL.
+This guide shows you the different concepts and use cases of the logout process and how to use it in ZITADEL.

 ## OpenID Connect Single Logout